vernak2539/words-byvernacchia/src/content/blog/my-first-chrome-extension.md

 Enter Chrome Extesions.
 I needed to execute a script to do something on the page to change the zoom.

 But, bad news seemed to keep following me.
-Not only is there no way to set a default zoom level in Google Docs itself, there's no way to programatically interact with the page.
+Not only is there no way to set a default zoom level in Google Docs itself, there's no way to programmatically interact with the page.
 No variable on the `window` object etc.

 This meant that I now have to simulate click and interactions on the page (see [here](https://github.com/vernak2539/chrome-extension-google-doc-default-zoom/blob/main/ui-helpers.ts#L6-L25)).
 Fun, right?!?!